Claude Code Plugins

 Related Skills

-• recovery-strategies - Use community docs as part of recovery escalation
+• recovery-strategies - Use superstitions as part of recovery escalation

-• pattern-development - Reference when stuck on implementation
+• pattern-dev - Reference when stuck on implementation